Ayyavazhi: Etymology and history

 Ayya in Tamil means 'Master' and vazhi, 'way'; the simple translation is "Master's way" or 'Father's way' Due to the diverse synonymous versions for the phrase in Tamil, it also leads to various other theories.

 Ayyavazhi began to be noticed initially by the large number of people gathering to worship Vaikundar (known historically as "Mudisoodum Perumal") (c.
 1809 – c.
 1851 CE) at Poovandanthoppe.
 The Thuvayal thavasu (washing penance) of 1840 is the origin of Ayyavazhi as an alternative religio-cultural phenomena.
 The majority of its participants were from marginalised and poor sections of society.
 They began to function as a distinct and autonomous society, and gradually, they identified their path with the phrase 'Ayya vazhi'.
 Although the majority of these followers were from the Nadar caste, a large number of people from other castes also follow it.
 Ayyavazhi's rapid growth throughout its first century of existence was noted by Christian missionary reports from the mid-19th century.

 By the middle of 19th century, Ayyavazhi had come to be a recognisable religious phenomenon with deep roots in the regions of South Travancore and South Tirunelveli.
 The numbers of faithful increased significantly from the 1840s.
 By the close of the 19th century, Swamithope was considered the religio-cultural epi-center of Ayyavazhi.
 After the time of Vaikundar, Ayyavazhi was spread through his teachings.
 The five Seedars, disciples of Vaikundar and their descendants, traveled to several parts of the country bearing the mission of Ayyavazhi.
-Meanwhile, the Payyan dynasty started administrating the Swamithoppe pathi, while other Pathis came under the administration of the followers of Ayya.
+Meanwhile, the Payyan dynasty began administering the Swamithoppe pathi, while other Pathis came under the administration of the followers of Ayya.
 Following the instructions of Akilattirattu Ammanai (Akilam), the Nizhal Thangals (small pagodas) have been established across the country for worship and the study of scripture.

 Arul Nool, the first Ayyavazhi work in print was released in 1927, followed by the Akilam in 1933, almost a century after it had been written down.
 As a result, Ayyavazhi abandoned active oral traditions in favor of literary scriptures.
 Ayyavazhi headquarter reports that Ayyavazhi spread more rapidly after Indian Independence (1940s) and still more rapidly through the 1990s.
 Many Ayyavazhi-based social welfare organisations were established in the late 20th century.
 Several alternative versions of Akilam, including some controversial versions, were released during the same period.
 The Anbukkodimakkal Thirucchabai, a democratic bureau, was established by the religious headquarters in the early 1990s to organize and govern the religion.
 Organisational conferences are held in various cities in South India including Mumbai, Chennai and Thiruvananthapuram.

 Considering the growth of Ayyavazhi, Ayya Vaikunda Avataram, the day of Vaikundar's incarnation, was declared a holiday by the state administration for the district of Kanyakumari in 1994, followed by the districts of Tirunelveli and Tuticorin in 2006.
 From 2012 C.E Vaikunda Avataram was declared a restricted holiday for the entire Tamil Nadu state. and for the Kerala State from 2015.
 Currently, Bala Prajapathi Adikalar, heir to the Payyan dynasty, is considered the leader of Ayyavazhi.